-Student Name: Student ID: Date of Birth: Date of IEP/504: Attending School: Provider: In order to establish eligibility for behavioral supp Plan, all the following criteria must be met, as defined addition, please identify and attach supporting oort services as a related service on a student's IEP/504 termined by a social worker and/or school psychologist. □ Symptoms are significantly impacting performance.
-Method of Documentation At least two forms of documentation required. □ Anecdotal data □ Quantitative data □ Observation - Clinician □ Observation - Teacher/Staff Briefly describe the adverse effect the co educational program: school motivation and/or educational ncerns have on the student's ability to access their nt in counseling services.
-(Student report only.) clore consultation if student is unwilling or goals focus area.
+Student Name: Student ID:

+Date of Birth: Date of IEP/504:

+Attending School: Provider:

+In order to establish eligibility for behavioral support services as a related service on a student's IEP/504 Plan, all the following criteria must be met, as determined by a social worker and/or school psychologist.
+In addition, please identify and attach supporting documentation.

+□ Emotional/behavioral concerns are occurring at a high frequency, severity or duration compared to what is developmentally typical.

+At least two forms of documentation required.

+- $\Box$ Anecdotal data

+- □ Quantitative data

+- □ Observation Clinician

+- □ Observation Teacher/Staff

+Briefly describe/list the concerns:

+□ Symptoms are significantly impacting school motivation and/or educational performance.

+At least two forms of documentation required.

+- $\hfill\square$ Anecdotal data

+- Quantitative data

+- □ Observation Clinician

+- □ Observation Teacher/Staff

+Briefly describe the adverse effect the concerns have on the student's ability to access their educational program:

+□ The student will be a willing participant in counseling services.
+(Student report only.)
+If not, please explain.
+Team should explore consultation if student is unwilling or goals centered on engagement in services a focus area.